create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: select, selected, Enter, Leave

-Starts a drag and drop session with a combination of ACTIONS allowed.
-It is expected that a DND clipboard will be filled with data that are prepared to be sent to a DND receiver.
+Starts a drag-and-drop session with a combination of the ACTIONS allowed.
+It is expected that the DND clipboard will be filled with the data that are prepared to be sent to a DND receiver.

-Also returns the widget that accepted the drop, if that was a Prima widget within the same program.
+Also returns the widget that accepted the drop, if that was the Prima widget within the same program.

-If USE_DEFAULT_POINTERS is set, then the system will use default drag pointers.
-Otherwise it is expected that a DragResponse action will change them according to current action, to give the user a visual feedback.
+If the USE_DEFAULT_POINTERS flag is set the system will use default drag pointers.
+Otherwise, it is expected that a DragResponse action will change the mouse pointers according to the current action, to give the user the visual feedback.

-See begin_drag for a wrapper over this method that handles also for other DND aspects.
+See begin_drag for the wrapper over this method that extends this functionality.

 See also: Drag and Drop, DragQuery, DragResponse.

-Returns a boolean value, indicating whether a widget is at least partly visible on the screen.
-Never returns 1 if a widget has ::visible set to 0.
+Returns the boolean value indicating whether the widget is at least partly visible on the screen.
+Never returns 1 if the widget's ::visible value is 0.

 See also: visible, showing, Show, Hide

-Returns a system-defined scalar of resource, defined by the widget hierarchy, its class, name and owner.
-RESOURCE_TYPE can be one of type constants:
+Returns a system-defined scalar of the resource, defined by the widget hierarchy, its class, name, and owner.
+RESOURCE_TYPE can be one of the following type constants:

-Such a number of the parameters is used because the method can be called before a widget is created.
-CLASS_NAME is widget class string, NAME is widget name.
-CLASS_RESOURCE is class of resource, and RESOURCE is the resource name.
+These parameters are used to address the widget in its hierarchy before it is created.
+The CLASS_NAME is the widget class string, NAME is the widget name.
+CLASS_RESOURCE is the class of the resource, and RESOURCE is the resource name.

 For example, resources 'color' and 'disabledColor' belong to the resource class 'Foreground'.